aniskoubaa/gaitech_doc/sphinx-doc/source/gapter/gapter-ros-tutorials.rst

 * You can notice heartbeat form Gapter which shows mavlink has been connected

-*Type these lines in the same terminal where you can see ``MAV>`` tab on left side
+* Type these lines in the same terminal where you can see ``MAV>`` tab on left side

 *For outdoor operation*

 .. code-block:: bash

-	MAV> load param /home/gapter/gapter_param/gapter_outdoor.param
+	MAV> load param /home/gapter/gapter_param/outdoor.param

 *For indoor operation*

 .. code-block:: bash

-	MAV> load param /home/gapter/gapter_param/gapter_indoor.param
+	MAV> load param /home/gapter/gapter_param/indoor.param

 * Once parameters loaded you can stop mavlink by pressing ``ctrl+c``